Dunlop, Australian Capital Territory: Demographics

 The Census showed 25.7% of the population usually resident in Dunlop (Suburb) were children aged between 0–14 years, and 15.9% were persons aged 55 years and over.
 The median age of persons in Dunlop (Suburb) was 33 years, compared with 38 years for persons in Australia.

 The 2016 Census showed that 76.3% of persons usually resident in Dunlop stated they were born in Australia.
 Other common responses within Dunlop (Suburb) were: England 2.2%, India 1.9%, Philippines 1.0%, China 1.0% and New Zealand 0.9%.

-At the 2016 Census 77.9% of people spoke only English at home.
+At the 2016 Census, 77.9% of people spoke only English at home.
 Other languages spoken at home included Mandarin at 1.5%.

 In the 2016 Census, the most common responses for religious affiliation for persons usually resident in Dunlop (Suburb) were No Religion 32.3%, Catholic 26.2%, Anglican 12.3%, Not stated 6.9% and Islam 2.8%.

-Schools and churches
+Schools

 There are no schools within the Dunlop suburb.
 In the nearby suburbs of Charnwood, Fraser and Macgregor there are several public schools and independent schools; Charnwood-Dunlop Primary School, Fraser Primary School, Macgregor Primary School and St.Thomas Aquinas Catholic Primary School.
 The nearby High Schools and Colleges are Kingsford Smith School, Melba-Copland School and St Francis Xavier College.

+Churches

 In the suburb of Charnwood there are two churches.
 In the now closed Charnwood High School is Life Unlimited Church and Brindabella Christian College Charnwood Campus and just down the road is Saint Thomas Aquinas Catholic Church.